ArnaudBuchholz/reserve/doc/openui5.md

 ### REserve to the rescue

-Let see the steps to build a minimalistic web server using [REserve](https://www.npmjs.com/package/reserve).
+Here are the steps to build a web server using [REserve](https://www.npmjs.com/package/reserve).
 1. First you need to [install Node.js](https://nodejs.org/en/download/)
 2. Node.js comes with [NPM](https://www.npmjs.com/get-npm) but it may be updated separately using `npm install npm@latest -g`
 3. Install REserve *globally* using `npm install reserve -g` *(it is not mandatory to make it global but this is the fastest way to use it)*
-4. Define a [**configuration file**](https://www.npmjs.com/package/reserve#configuration) that describes how the incoming requests must be served *(all paths are relative to the file)*
+4. Define a [**configuration file**](https://www.npmjs.com/package/reserve#configuration) that describes how the incoming requests must be served *(all paths are relative to the configuration file)*

 ```json
 {